 The morning of the 3rd day I rose and prepared a hardy breakfast of canned tuna and refried beans wrapped in tortillas.
 Yum!
 Refreshed and ready to explore Corcovado’s network of trails, I marched into the dense jungle yet again.

-While shooting images of giant vine-entangled trees near the Rio Claro, I was surprised when a group of armed local men came trudging by.
+While shooting images of giant vine-entangled trees along the muddy banks of the Rio Claro, I was surprised when a group of armed local men came trudging by.
 I said hello as they took off their boots and began to cross the river.

 Only then did I notice that two of the men were in handcuffs!